djeelun/gogo-notifier/README.md

 # gogo-notifier
 Discord bot that notifies you when a new anime episode is uploaded (to GogoAnime)

+## Configuration
+Configure the bot by modifying the variables in the config.json file in the src directory.
+- The Discord bot token should be in the "token" field.
+- The mongooseConnectionString field should have the url to the mongoDB connection string.
+- The dbName should have the name of the database in the mongoDB
+- The collection should have the name of the collection in the database

+Feel free to replace the mongoDB dependencies with another database.

 ## Commands
 **/list**
     Lists all anime tracked for this channel